If you love nature, you’re going to love Bukit Lawang.

 Orangutans are at Bukit Lawang all year round, so if they are your only purpose, then there is no real ‘perfect’ season to visit Bukit Lawang.
 That being said, Sumatra’s rainy season lasts from November to March and you may want to avoid it during this time if you don’t want a rainy vacation.
 Still, the rainy season brings torrential rains that start and finish quickly and the days are mostly dry so it will probably not be much of a problem anyway.

-One perk of visiting during the rainy season is that there are less crowds and you’ll be paying low season prices at the nearby hotels and resorts.
+One perk of visiting during the rainy season is that there are fewer crowds and you’ll be paying low season prices at the nearby hotels and resorts.

 Also, if you don’t want to jostle your way through a crowd to witness an Orangutan feeding, avoid Indonesian public holidays and Sundays.